bitnami/charts-syncer/docs/kubernetes-deployment.md

 ### Step 0: Retrieve git repository

-The [deployment/](/deployment) directory in this repository contains a set of Kubernetes templates that must be used to follow the guide below.
+The [deployment/](/deployment) directory in this repository contains a set of Kubernetes templates that must be used to complete this guide.

 ```bash
 $ git clone https://github.com/bitnami-labs/charts-syncer.git